-Varanasi is a city famous for its akhada ( wrestling arena) since time immemorial.
-There are many akhada’s in the city where people still wrestle on sand.
-A visit to a traditional akhada would give you an insight of all the hard work and dedication that goes into the sport.
+Varanasi is a city famous for its Akhada ( wrestling arena) since time immemorial.
+There are many Akhada’s in the city where people still wrestle on the sand.
+A visit to a traditional Akhada would give you an insight of all the hard work and dedication that goes into the sport.

 If you have an artistic inclination, try visiting one of the many handlooms and know more about the art of making beautiful and expensive Banarasi saree.
 You will be amazed to see the process how threads are transformed to such amazing beautiful patterns.